 - Categorization of expenses: “food”, “clothing”, “perfumery”, etc.

 - A reminder of obligatory payments, fines, and taxes.

 - The possibility to make payments on templates.

 Okay, you’ve figured out the proper way to create a financial app... but how to make it as efficient and successful as possible?

 7 tips to create a powerful financial app

 A successful personal finance management app must have extended functionality, and we've already discussed the issue thoroughly.
-However, this is not enough to attract the maximum of users and interest them with your program.
+However, this is not enough to attract the maximum of users and interest them in your program.
 There are 7 more points to think through before starting personal finance app development.